-May in Portland brings back the Portland Farmers Market, Crafty Wonderland (a celebration of the city’s makers) and one of the biggest citywide events, the Portland Rose Festival.
-Read on for our top picks of things to do and see in March in Portland, or search our full events calendar to see everything on offer.
+May in Portland brings back the Portland Farmers Market, Crafty Wonderland (a celebration of the city’s makers), and one of the biggest citywide events, the Portland Rose Festival.
+Read on for our top picks of things to do and see in May in Portland, or search our full events calendar for everything on offer.

 Portland Farmers Market

 Most of the area’s farmers’ markets open in May.
-Among the items featured are fresh produce, flowers, seafood, breads and berries.
-The flagship Portland Farmers Market is at Portland State University, but the organization operates more throughout the city.
-In addition to shopping, the markets can feature chef demonstrations, spontaneous music performances, fresh flowers, coffee, food carts and more.
-Enjoy strolling through the market, then spend an afternoon exploring downtown Portland.
+Among the items featured are fresh produce, flowers, seafood, bread, and berries.
+The flagship Farmers Market is at Portland State University, but the organization operates more throughout the city.
+In addition to shopping, the markets can feature chef demonstrations, spontaneous music performances, fresh flowers, coffee, food carts, and more.
+Enjoy strolling through the market, then spend an afternoon exploring Downtown Portland.